IBM/mas-tas-appconnect-flows/README.md

     "" | TRIMAIN | TEST | N/A | N/A
     "" | TRIMAIN | TRIMAIN | N/A | N/A |

-- Once these Integration Controls are created, associate them in each of the created Enterprise Services and Publish Channels using the below two tables
+- Once these Integration Controls are created, associate them in both the created Enterprise Services and Publish Channels by using the following two tables

 Enterprise Service | Control
 --|--